KG1 1722 Tk0hfZQy 20250602054940

-Patrick Moore - Board Member
+Patrick Moore - Photo

 Patrick Moore serves as the Culture Lead for the private investment firm Panarae, supervising the firm’s investments in culture and media.
 Moore is a cultural advisor to SXSW London and sits on the festival’s board.
 Earlier in his career, Moore served as the Director of The Andy Warhol Museum from 2017 to 2024 where he curated major Warhol exhibitions globally.
 Moore has also produced projects with leading artists including KAWS, Catherine Opie, John Baldessari and Ed Rucha.
 As a digital producer, Moore created content for brands such as Wolfgang Puck and Yahoo!
 He is a graduate of Carnegie Mellon University and is based in Madrid.

-Randel Bryan - Co-Chair
+Randel Bryan

 Randel Bryan has pioneered operational and commercial strategies for some of the world's leading studios and venues, including Universal Pictures, Endemol Shine, and, most recently, Factory International.
 At Factory International, he helped launch Aviva Studios, a world-class music and arts venue in the heart of Manchester – a truly pioneering project that is set to generate £1.1 billion for The local economy.